Teradata/stacki-wiki/Concepts.md

 A single backend installation will download all the required software packages from the frontend via HTTP.
-While a backend is installing, it caches all downloaded packages and makes them available to other installing Backends, that is, all downloaded packages can be shared.
+While a backend is installing, it caches all downloaded packages and makes them available to other installing backends, that is, all downloaded packages can be shared.
 This peer-to-peer package sharing is key to deploying systems at scale.
 Without this feature, deploying several new backend servers could take you all